The convict said the judge is mad.

 Commas are also not used when you report what someone said using indirect speech.

-Sam explained that hockey was his favorite winter sport.
+Sam explained that hockey was his favourite winter sport.

 Note that commas with numbers have become optional in science and mathematics.